-Current social distancing requirements mean it is no longer possible for the Commission to conduct its work face-to-face without exposing the community to unnecessary risk.
+Current social distancing requirements mean it is not possible for the Commission to conduct its work face-to-face without exposing the community to unnecessary risk.

-The Commissioners are committed to ensuring this important work continues and will use the technology available to further consult and gather information within the public health guidelines.
-This means examining options for digital, rather than in-person engagement.
+The Commissioners are committed to ensuring this important work continues using the technology available to further consult and gather information using digital, rather than in-person engagement.

 Visit the Coronavirus COVID-19 information page to read more.